xrysen/pixel-editor/readme.md

 - The Bucket Fill doesn't currently work as intended
 - Undo doesn't work as intended when applying stamps
 - The exported image hasn't been tested with Animal Crossing style import yet
+- Move mode sort of works but if you reach the edge of the drawing area funky things happen

 ## Planned Features
-- Mirror Mode
-- Move design tool
 - Palette editing
 - Design Templates for different clothes